jflot/practicals/README.md

 cd $DEPS
 echo -e "================== FINISH! ===================\n"

+export PATH=$CINECA_SCRATCH/deps/slbin:$PATH

 echo -e "Now you have all the dependencies to run on PICO"
 ```

 Press _Ctr^D_ to close the file and record the changes, then launch the installation script using `source build_deps.sh`.

+Start an interactive session: `qsub -I -l select=1 -X -A train_metage17 -q R712694` (if it does not work, try without the queue name: `qsub -I -l select=1 -X -A train_metage17qsub -I -l select=1`).
+Check that X11 forwarding works also in the interactive session using `xeyes`).